ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 Use code for the following scenarios:

 - keyboard keys
-  - When doing this, use capital letters for single characters and [camel case](https://en.wikipedia.org/wiki/Camel_case) for modifiers
+  - When doing this, use capital letters for single characters and [camel case](https://en.wikipedia.org/wiki/Camel_case) for modifiers.
 - button or menu text
-  - When copying the text from a menu or button, copy the letter casing as-is
+  - When copying the text from a menu or button, copy the letter casing as is.
 - folder names
-  - When copying the name of a folder, copy the letter casing as-is
+  - When copying the name of a folder, copy the letter casing as is.
 - directory names
-  - When copying the path of a directory, copy the letter casing as-is
+  - When copying the path of a directory, copy the letter casing as is.
 - keywords or commands
-  - When copying a keyword or command, copy the letter casing as-is or as you would normally type it as (prefer lowercase if applicable)
+  - When copying a keyword or command, copy the letter casing as is or as you would normally type it as (prefer lowercase if applicable).
 - file names
-  - When copying the name of a file, copy the letter casing as-is
+  - When copying the name of a file, copy the letter casing as is.
 - file extensions
-  - When writing a file extension, prefix the extension with a period (`.`), followed by the file extension in lowercase letters
+  - When writing a file extension, prefix the extension with a period (`.`), followed by the file extension in lowercase letters.
 - chat channels
-  - When copying the name of a chat channel, start it with a hash (`#`), followed by the channel name in lower case letters
+  - When copying the name of a chat channel, start it with a hash (`#`), followed by the channel name in lower case letters.

 ### Code blocks